 Our Crumbs Café offers delicious snacks and drinks, and on the way out you can pick up a memento of your visit in our well-stocked shop.

-Please note that because of the nature of the military building, which was constructed in 1942, it does mean that access to all areas is not always possible for those using wheelchairs.
-Where possible ramps have been installed, but the height and steepness of some stairs, in particular those in the Cold War Operations Room, may mean that this is not always practical or possible.
-In this case there is a video available in an accessible room.
+Please note that because of the nature of the military building, which was constructed in 1942, it does mean that access to all areas is not always possible for those using wheelchairs or who have difficulty with stairs.
+Click here to view the Museum Accessibility.

 It is suggested that you allow yourself between 2 and 3 hours to see our entire collection and attend our two presentation talks.